bhopals/AWSDynamoDB/SECTION-6.md

 ### Read Operations - Item Level Operations with AWS SDK

+- `batchGet` - Can be used to Query Data from Multiple Tables

 ### Paginated Reads - Item Level Operations with AWS SDK

+- Any time the result of a Query or Scan Operaion is limited by the data size limit of 1MB or by the `limit` parameter that we explicitly specify.
+- If we use the limit param, then the DynamoDB response contains `LastEvaluatedKey`
+- `LastEvaluated` Key is simply the set of Index Attributes of the Next ITEM up to which the response was returned.
+- This data can be used in Subsequent Query/Scan to get the Next SET of Data
+- In Node, use `async.doWhilst` to retrieve all the data using limit